Douthat State Park

 Guests who arrive late will find an envelope with their name on it on the wooden kiosk at the end of the Park Office sidewalk.
 Park maps are provided so that these guests may find their way to the cabin.
 The park office is the first building on the right after exiting I-64 and passing the collection booth.
 From cabins 1-9, the lake is seasonably observable.
 Cabins 22-25 are locally called Creek Row.
 The creek is about 30 feet from the cabins.
 The creek, however, cannot be seen from the cabins.

-Cabins 1-30 have either been renovated or are undergoing renovation at this time.
+Cabins 1-30 have been renovated.
 Bunkbeds have been removed.
 The sofa has been replaced with a futon except in cabins 2, 13, 16 and 19.
 See this chart for details.

 Cabins: